 Consider creating redundancies

 If you have the bandwidth, consider restructuring your team to create personnel redundancies.
-Hubspot has had success with a service model where teams of three form a “pod” supporting one client.
-That way, if a pod member leaves, or even just goes on vacation, there are two remaining team members who are familiar enough with the account to cover the client’s needs.
+HubSpot has had success with a service model where teams of three form a “pod” supporting one client.
+That way, if a pod member leaves, or even just goes on vacation, two remaining team members are familiar enough with the account to cover the client’s needs.

-With plenty of time, honesty and your client’s concerns in mind, this subject can be broached without any negative outcomes.
+With plenty of time, honesty, and your client’s concerns in mind, employee departures can be managed without any negative outcomes.

 [Read more: This Week on Entrepreneur: How to Effectively Hire and Retain Employees]